v2how/v2how.github.io/content/post/2021-02-19-tor-browser-standalone-tor-ubuntu-20-04.md

 Tor Browser allows users in the non-free world to access the Internet.
 The standalone Tor program allows volunteers to support this access with relays, bridges, and onion services.

-In this post you'll learn four methods for installing on Ubuntu 20.04:
+In this post you'll learn four methods for installing Tor on Ubuntu 20.04:

 - installing Tor Browser
 - installing standalone Tor from the Ubuntu repositories